 - a) Entry Novice, Elementary, Medium the entry must be at the walk or the trot.
-All other levels may enter at the canter. - b) Halts The first and the last halt and salute have to be shown on the centre line in the direction of C. - c) Walk Walks should be shown as specified in the test and must be consecutive.
-Walk pirouette may be embedded into the collected walk. - d) Leg yield - Novice one change of direction in leg yield may be shown on either rein, providing that the change of direction is clearly shown on a straight line, and the angle and flexion of the leg yield are shown correctly. - e) Trot counter changes of hand (see table 8.11 and rule 2.12.5. for restrictions) the angles are left to the rider's discretion. - f) Change of rein through trot Novice only 3 to 4 steps of trot. - g) Canter counter changes of hand (see table 8.11 and rule 2.12.5 for restrictions) the angles of half passes is at the rider's discretion.
-However, half passes shown below the steepness of the relevant standard tests will be regarded as very easy. - h) Travers/renvers (see table 6.11 for restrictions at each level) are permitted as part of the choreography but do not substitute any required half passes. - i) Canter pirouettes canter pirouettes (half and full) must be shown from collected canter and lead to collected canter. - j) Canter pirouettes performed from/into halt, walk or piaffe are not counted as the required pirouettes and will not get a technical mark.
-They are only regarded in the choreography and degree of difficulty sections. - k) Double pirouettes should be judged as one movement and not given the average mark of the two single pirouettes. - l) Piaffe pirouettes (in addition to the requested piaffe with a number of 10 straight steps) are scored technically as a piaffe, each time shown. - m) Passage half passes (only in addition to a requested passage with a minimum of 15 20 m on one track) are scored technically as a passage each time it is shown. - n) Piaffe pirouettes and half passes in passage can only be counted as a difficulty if well executed (7 and above).
+All other levels may enter at the canter.
+Mistakes before the first salute have to be taken into account - b) Halts The first and the last halt and salute have to be shown on the centre line in the direction of C - c) Walk Walks should be shown as specified in the test and must be consecutive.
+Walk pirouette may be embedded into the collected walk - d) Leg yield - Novice one change of direction in leg yield may be shown on either rein, providing that the change of direction is clearly shown on a straight line, and the angle and flexion of the leg yield are shown correctly

+- e) Trot counter changes of hand (see table 8.11 and rule 2.12.5. for restrictions) the angles are left to the rider's discretion - f) Change of rein through trot Novice only 3 to 4 steps of trot - g) Canter counter changes of hand (see table 8.11 and rule 2.12.5 for restrictions) the angles of half passes is at the rider's discretion.
+However, half passes shown below the steepness of the relevant standard tests will be regarded as very easy - h) Travers/Renvers (see table 6.11 for restrictions at each level) are permitted as part of the choreography but do not substitute any required half passes - i) Canter pirouettes canter pirouettes (half and full) must be shown from collected canter and lead to collected canter - j) Canter pirouettes performed from/into halt, walk or piaffe are counted in the required pirouettes only if they are in addition to a correct pirouette as specified in 8.5 (i).
+If they are the only ones shown to either side, the technical mark has to be below 5 and the marks for choreography and degree of difficulty cannot be higher than 5.5.
+A combination of pirouettes left/right should at least have 3-4 canter strides in between - k) Double pirouettes should be judged as one movement and not given the average mark of the two single pirouettes.
+Piaffe pirouettes can be shown in many ways: from 90° 360°, or as a fan with changes of direction.
+More than 360° in one direction is not recommended in a well -balanced choreography - l) Piaffe pirouettes (in addition to the requested piaffe with a number of 10 straight steps) are scored technically as a piaffe, each time shown - m) Passage half passes (only in addition to a requested passage with a minimum of 15m on one track) are scored technically as a passage each time it is shown.
+They can be shown as single half passes in one direction or as a "zig-zag".
+They should be executed at least 5m sideways to make them recognisable - n) Piaffe pirouettes and half passes in passage can only be counted as a difficulty if well executed (7 and above)